badT/Chatson/README.md

 ```

-the use of history push api requires that all your requests point to index.html
+The use of history push api requires that all your requests point to index.html
 since react-router is keeping track of the navigation (e.g this can be done with `.htaccess` file at the web root or with `nginx` configuration)

-## Run karma
+## Running Tests
 ```
 $ npm test
 ```